uvarc/rc-website/content/userinfo/microservices.md

 <p class=lead>How are microservices used for research?
 Typically in one of two ways:</p>

 <ul>
-  <li class=lead><b>Standalone microservices or small stacks</b> - Such as static HTML websites, interactive or data-driven web applications, databases, or scheduled task containers.</li>
+  <li class=lead><b>Standalone microservices or small stacks</b> - Such as static HTML websites, interactive or data-driven web applications and APIs, databases, or scheduled task containers.</li>
   <li class=lead><b>Microservices in support of HPC jobs</b> - Some workflows in HPC jobs require supplemental services in order to run, such as relational databases, key-value stores, or reference APIs.</li>
 </ul>